CoIT-WGU/D084-Lab-Resources/Instructions/Labs/Azure AD Identity Protection.md

 #### Task 4: Delete your tenant

-1. After you receive an email confirming the successful removal of your trial subscription, Return to your host, start Microsoft Edge, browse to the Azure portal at [**http://portal.azure.com**](http://portal.azure.com) and sign in by using the Microsoft account you used to create the **AdatumLab101-4b** Azure AD tenant.
+1. After you receive an email confirming the successful removal of your trial subscription return to your host, start Microsoft Edge, browse to the Azure portal at [**http://portal.azure.com**](http://portal.azure.com) and sign in by using the Microsoft account you used to create the **AdatumLab101-4b** Azure AD tenant.

      > **Note**: Ensure that you are signed-in to the **AdatumLab101-4b** Azure AD tenant.
 You can use the **Directory + subscription** filter to switch between Azure AD tenants.

 1. Click on the **Azure Active Directory** blade.

-1. From the **AdatumLab101-4b - Overview** blade and click the **Delete tenant** link.
+1. From the **AdatumLab101-4b - Overview** blade, click the **Delete tenant** link.
 Confirm that **License-based subscriptions**' status is marked as *Pass*.

 1. Click the **Delete all users** link and delete aaduser1 and aaduser2.